Owning a high-quality circular saw can literally 10X your productivity overnight.

 Only support the wood on one end and not the end which you want to cut off.
 The cutoff should be able to fall freely.

-It ultimately comes down to your preferences and what you value most in a circular saw.
+That's why the final decision-making process when choosing a circular saw ultimately comes down to your preferences and what you personally value the most in a circular saw.